PandelisZ/brand-guidelines-template/README.md

 5. [Requirements](#)
 6. [How to deliver](#)

-## About
+# About
 This is the template for a brand guidelines document.
 Brand guidelines are the way we deliver all brand projects to the client.
-At the bare mimumum all Brand Guidelines must have:
-- Logo
-- Logo Configurations
-- Color Palette
-- Typography
-- Email Signature
+[View a demo](http://ripeserver.com/brand/usrbc/) of a completed brand guidelines page.

-## Installation Instructions
+# Installation Instructions

 ### Step 1.
 Install Dependencies
 Node